glcaptain00/Pete-Kit/Camera/README.md

 # Camera Tutorial
 The goal of this tutorial is to get you familiar with GPIO Pin connections while creating a device that's familiar.

+All code can be found in the file "main.py"